nishithpandey/NanoRaft/site-src/src/docs/resiliency-and-fault-tolerance.md

 because `QueryPolicy.EVENTUAL_CONSISTENCY` does not require availability of the majority.

-In MicroRaft, on each heartbeat tick a leader Raft node checks if it is still in charge, i.e, it has received _Append Entries RPC_ responses from `majority quorum size - 1` (majority quorum size minus the leader itself) in the last _leader heartbeat timeout_ period.
+In NanoRaft, on each heartbeat tick a leader Raft node checks if it is still in charge, i.e, it has received _Append Entries RPC_ responses from `majority quorum size - 1` (majority quorum size minus the leader itself) in the last _leader heartbeat timeout_ period.
 For instance, in a 3-node Raft group with 5